About Ivy-Leaf Cyclamen

 While Ivy-Leaf Cyclamen is typically grown outdoors, it can be grown indoors in a cool room with bright, indirect light.
 Ensure good air circulation and maintain cool temperatures for best results.

-Can I grow Ivy-Leaf Cyclamen indoors
+Can I grow Ivy-Leaf Cyclamen in my indoor space

 Difficulty